 - 14.1 Term.
-This Agreement shall commence on the Effective Date and shall end on the fifth (5th) anniversary of the Effective Date unless terminated earlier as provided herein or extended by mutual written consent of the Parties (the "Term").
+This Agreement shall commence on the Effective Date and shall end on the fifth (5th) anniversary of the Effective Date and shall automatically renew for one additional two (2) year period unless either Party provide written notice of non-renewal at least two (2) years prior to the fifth anniversary of the Effective Date or the Agreement is terminated earlier as provided herein (the "Term").
 Notwithstanding the foregoing, each Project Plan may have separate term and termination provisions so long as the term of any Project Plan does not extend beyond the Term. - 14.2 Termination.
-This Agreement may be terminated as follows: - 14.2.1 by either Party for any reason upon [] prior written notice; provided that Lonza may not provide such notice until after [].
-In such an event all cancellation terms in this Agreement shall apply (except, in the case of termination by Lonza pursuant to Clause 14.2.1, the Cancellation Fees shalt not apply), and the Customer shall make payments for work commenced and performed under any purchase order(s) by Lonza prior to the termination notice date;
+This Agreement may be terminated as follows: - by either Party if the other Party breaches a material provision of this Agreement or a Project Plan and fails to cure such breach to the reasonable satisfaction of the non-breaching Party []; or - by either Party, immediately, if the other Party becomes insolvent, is dissolved or liquidated, makes a general assignment for the benefit of its creditors, or files or has filed against it, a petition in bankruptcy or has a receiver appointed for a substantial part of its assets; or - 14.2.3 by either Party pursuant to Clause 15; or - by either Party if it becomes apparent to either Lonza or the Customer at any stage in the provision of the Services that it will be impossible to complete the Services for scientific or technical reasons despite exercise of best commercial efforts by both Parties. []; or - 14.2.5 by Customer with or without cause upon [] written notice on a Project Plan-by-Project Plan basis.

+14.3 Consequences of Termination.

-- 14.2.2 by either Party if the other Party breaches a material provision of this Agreement or a Project Plan and fails to cure such breach to the reasonable satisfaction of the non-breaching Party within [] following written notification of such breach from the non-breaching party to the breaching party; provided, however, that such [] period shall be extended as agreed by the Parties if the identified breach is incapable of cure within [] and if the breaching Party provides a plan and timeline to cure the breach, promptly commences efforts to cure the breach and diligently prosecutes such cure []; - 14.2.3 by either Party, immediately, if the other Party becomes insolvent, is dissolved or liquidated, makes a general assignment for the benefit of its creditors, or files or has filed against it, a petition in bankruptcy or has a receiver appointed for a substantial part of its assets; or - 14.2.4 by either Party pursuant to Clause 15. - 14.3 Consequences of Termination.
-In the event of termination hereunder, Lonza shall be compensated for (i) Services rendered up to the date of termination, including in respect of any Product in-process; (ii) all costs incurred through the date of termination, including Raw Materials costs and Raw Materials Fees for Raw Materials used or purchased for use in connection with the Project Plan; (iii) all unreimbursed Capital Equipment and related decommissioning charges incurred pursuant to Clause 9; (iv) all amounts due under Clause 6.4, without proration of the final calendar year and (v) any applicable Cancellation Fees.
-In the case of termination by Lonza for Customer's material breach, Cancellation Fees shall be calculated as of the date of written notice of termination. - 14.4 Survival.
-The rights and obligations of each Party which by their nature survive the termination or expiration of this Agreement shall survive the termination or expiration of this Agreement, including Clauses 5, 10-13 and 16 (to the extent relevant).
+- 14.3.1 In the event of termination by Lonza pursuant to Section 14.2.1 or by Customer pursuant to Section 14.2.4 or 14.2.2, Lonza shall be compensated for (i) Services rendered up to the date of termination, including in respect of any Product in-process; (ii) all costs incurred through the date of termination, including Raw Materials costs and Raw Materials Fees for Raw Materials used or purchased for use in connection with the Project Plan; (iii) all unreimbursed Capital Equipment and related decommissioning charges incurred pursuant to Clause 9; (iv) all amounts in accordance with Section 6, including any applicable Cancellation Fees for Services committed to be provided within the []. - 14.3.2 In the event of termination by Customer pursuant to Section 14.2.1 or by Lonza pursuant to Section 14.2.4, Lonza shall be compensated for (i) Services properly rendered up to the date of termination, including in respect of any Product in-process; and (ii) all costs incurred through the date of termination, including Raw Materials costs and Raw Materials Fees for Raw Materials used or purchased for use in connection with the Project Plan. - 14.3.3 In the event of termination by either Party pursuant to Sections 14.2.3, neither party shall have any further liability to the other Party. - 14.3.4 In addition to the above, solely with respect to terminations described in Sections 14.3.1 and 14.3.2, []. - 14.4 Survival.
+The rights and obligations of each Party which by their nature survive the termination or expiration of this Agreement shall survive the termination or expiration of this Agreement, [].